CLASSIFICATION NO. 914

 - Assigns inspection section work load; develops and implements section training sessions; resolves technical and code interpretation questions.

-- Reviews and approves or denies on-site sewage disposal permits, grading permits, erosion control plans and building permits requiring on-site sewage disposal; answers questions regarding septic tank, grading or erosion control permit processes, soil feasibility studies, soil investigations, existing septic system reviews and variance procedures.
+- Reviews and approves or denies on-site sewage disposal permits and building permits requiring on-site sewage disposal; answers questions regarding septic system, permit processes, soil evaluation studies, soil investigations, existing septic system reviews and variance procedures.

-- Conducts on-site soil investigations and feasibility studies; inspects grading and erosion control facilities; gathers information to determine whether the site is suitable for a septic system; drills test holes, analyzes soil samples and determines if soil characteristics, slope, surface water, and potential ground water sources meet current standards.
+- Conducts on-site soil investigations and evaluation studies; gathers information to determine whether the site is suitable for a septic system; analyzes soil samples and determines if soil characteristics, slope, surface water, and potential ground water sources meet current standards.

-- Designs septic systems based on site and soil characteristics, Department of Environmental Quality rules and County codes.
+- Reviews submitted designs for septic systems based on site and soil characteristics, Department of Environmental Quality rules and County codes.

-- Reviews planning department applications for consistency with sewage disposal, erosion control or grading regulations.
+- Reviews planning department applications for consistency with sewage disposal regulations.

-- Provides technical guidance to the general public regarding septic system installations, grading codes and erosion control, site characteristics and repair options for failing septic systems via the telephone, in person or in writing.
+- Provides technical guidance to the general public regarding septic system installations, site characteristics and repair options for failing septic systems via the telephone, in person or in writing.

 - Investigates complaints or observations of State, regional or local environmental law violations.

-- Prepares reports and completes correspondence regarding field investigations; maintains records for septic, grading and erosion control inspections and certificates and other programs.
+- Prepares reports and completes correspondence regarding field investigations; maintains records for septic, inspections, certificates and other programs.

 REQUIRED KNOWLEDGE AND SKILLS

-Working knowledge of: Principles of lead work supervision; Department of Environmental Quality regulations; Clackamas County Excavation and Grading ordinance; Tualatin basin erosion control requirements; general principles of geology, hydrology and soil science; septic design, septic system design standards and practices; basic math and statistics; County field inspection procedures and practices; County permit process and zoning regulations; basic math, English grammar and composition.
+Working knowledge of: Principles of lead work supervision; Department of Environmental Quality regulations; general principles of geology, hydrology and soil science; septic design, septic system design standards and practices; basic math and statistics; on-site septic system field inspection procedures and practices; County permit process and zoning regulations; English grammar and composition.

-Skill to: Lead the work of assigned personnel; interpret scale drawings; determine soil profiles; discriminate between functional, marginal and non-functional septic systems; provide advice on septic system installations; determine appropriate grading measures in a variety of circumstances, interpret grading and erosion control plans based on applicable codes; communicate effectively, both orally and in writing; prepare detailed reports; establish and maintain effective working relationships.
+Skill to: Lead the work of assigned personnel; interpret scale drawings; determine soil profiles; discriminate between functional, marginal and non-functional septic systems; provide advice on septic system installations; communicate effectively, both orally and in writing; prepare detailed reports; establish and maintain effective working relationships.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.